All Episodes

 Yeah, you know, the thing that everybody uses to convict people and says is smoking gun evidence.

-You know the small part.
+You know, the small part.

 dan friesen

-The Houston Police Department suspended the lab and Internal Affairs reviewed any criminal and administrative violations that could have been made in the running of the lab and this resulted in a fair amount of house cleaning.
+The Houston Police Department suspended the lab, and internal affairs reviewed any criminal and administrative violations that could have been made in the running of the lab, and this resulted in a fair amount of house cleaning.

 Like a bunch of people resigned.

-At the point that Alex is on air talking about this, there's a massive review going on into the errors that have been made in the past, but the lab was not still operating.
+At the point that Alex is on air talking about this, there's a massive review going on into the errors that had been made in the past, but the lab was not still operating.

 And I'm certain that the police chief, Clarence Bradford, said nothing really close to what Alex is alleging.